 For more on RPA consultants, read our RPA consulting guide which includes a list of 150+ leading RPA consultants including information on their geographic coverage and RPA tools they use.

 RPA implementation guide

 In short, you need to select the best candidate processes for RPA, get management and team buy-in and implementation, run a pilot and go live.
 While the overall process is simple, devil is in the details.

-Plan implementation – Our roadmap based on best practice implementations can help
+Plan implementation – Our roadmap based on best practice implementations

 Any complex process can be broken down to simple steps and an RPA implementation is no different.
 Though you may need to coordinate both company and vendor resources to achieve RPA automation, knowing the necessary steps makes implementation easy:

 - Select impactful yet easy to automate processes

 - To maximize impact of RPA, identify impactful processes.
 These processes tend to be